OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 Fat cells promote the release of inflammation and can cause chronic low-grade inflammation, resulting in an increased risk of disease, particularly diabetes.

 Lastly, fat cells have been shown to be highly involved in the production of estrogens in both men and women.
 When there is too much fat, estrogen can become overproduced.
 Estrogen regulates fat production in both men and women, however testosterone regulates fat production in men as well.
 Unbalanced hormonal ratios in both genders can contribute towards obesity, with outcomes generally being worse for men on the hormonal front due to the estrogen-heavy nature associated with fat.

 Obesity as a Major Cause for COVID-19 Concern

 Obesity is also linked with having an under-functioning immune system, characterized by chronic low-grade inflammation.
-Due to the hyper-inflammatory nature of COVID-19 and it’s deleterious effects on immune function, outcomes are not looking good for those who bare excessive weight - a plausible theory that is reflected through recent statistics.
+Due to the hyper-inflammatory nature of COVID-19 and its deleterious effects on immune function, outcomes are not promising for those who bear excessive weight - a plausible theory that is reflected through recent statistics.

 Why Weight Loss is Not Always as Simple as Calorie Control

 There is a very vague understanding in the general population about how to maintain optimal weight.
 We’ve all been told to exercise regularly and keep calories to a minimum in order to balance our energy expenditure and keep a healthy body mass index (BMI).
 This view is incredibly dated and is simply too simplistic a picture that ignores the truth for many who are faced with obesity.
 It is also often coupled with a nasty critique of obese people, implying that they are lazy, eat too much, and lack self-control – the height of which has created fat-phobia in many people.